School: Alta Vista Elementary

 “Students are excited to participate in music and now they all can,” explained Riding.
 “We are a lower-income school and there are a lot of students who can’t afford their own instruments.
 Now have some here that we are able loan out.”

-Last fall, Fiesta Bowl Charities Wishes for Teachers program assisted many teachers, principals and schools like Aron, Riding and Alta Vista to award 100 teachers grants of $5,000 each.
+The Fiesta Bowl Charities Wishes for Teachers program has assisted many teachers, principals and schools like Aron, Riding and Alta Vista with grants of $5,000 each.

 “The Fiesta Bowl is something people are familiar with because it is a huge sporting event in our own backyard,” said Riding.
 “What people don’t realize is that this organization can make a difference throughout your life.
 That is why sport organizations are so important.”